David Min (footballer)

-David Min (born 23 June 1999) is a Dutch professional footballer who plays as a forward for club Utrecht.
+David Min (born 23 June 1999) is a Dutch professional footballer who plays as a forward for 2.
+Bundesliga club Arminia Bielefeld, on loan from Eredivisie club Utrecht.

-Club career
+Career

 On 15 August 2022, Min was loaned to Telstar for the season.

 In the 2023–24 season, as Min returned to RKC Waalwijk, where he proved a critical piece in the teams efforts to avoid relegation.
 He scored 10 goals that season, including a critical hat-trick against Heracles Almelo that saved Waalwijk from the drop.

 On 31 May 2024, Min signed a four-year contract with Utrecht, beginning in the 2024–25 season.
+Over two seasons in Utrecht he also gained European experience, making ten appearances in the UEFA Europa League – five in qualifying and five in the league phase – and scoring once.

+On 30 August 2026, shortly before the close of the summer transfer window, Min joined 2.
+Bundesliga club Arminia Bielefeld on loan for the remainder of the 2026–27 season.
+Sporting director Michael Mutzel said the club had been tracking Min for some time and pointed to his physicality and hold-up play as the profile they were looking for in a centre-forward.
+According to De Telegraaf, the agreement includes a purchase option of €2 million; Min's contract with Utrecht runs until June 2028.